 cut out sugar cookies

 - In a medium bowl, whisk together the all-purpose flour, baking soda, and cream of tartar.
-Set to the side.
+Set to the side.2 ⅔ cups All-Purpose Flour, 1 teaspoon Baking Soda, 1 teaspoon Cream of Tartar

-- Using your hand mixer or stand mixer fitted with a paddle attachment, beat the unsalted butter on medium-high speed until smooth and creamy.
+- Using your hand mixer or stand mixer fitted with a paddle attachment, beat the unsalted butter on medium-high speed until smooth and creamy.1 cup Unsalted Butter

-- Turn off your mixer and add in the powdered sugar.
-Blend it together with the butter over low speed until it's almost combined.
+- Turn off your mixer and add in the powdered sugar, then blend it together with the butter over low speed until it's almost combined.1 cup Sifted Powdered Sugar

-- Scrape down the sides of the bowl, then on medium-high speed, add in the egg, vanilla extract, and almond extract until well blended.
+- Scrape down the sides of the bowl, then on medium-high speed, add in the egg, vanilla extract, and almond extract until well blended.1 Large Egg, 1 teaspoon Vanilla Extract, ½ teaspoon Almond Extract

 - Switching the mixer speed low, gradually add in the whisked dry mixture until fully incorporated.
 The cookie dough should start to form a ball and pull away from the sides.